 - Quadricep strain

 - Calf strain

-In this article, we are going to focus more on strengthening and its principles.
-Below are my favourite five gym-based exercises for batsmen:
+In this blog, we are going to focus more on strengthening and its principles.
+Below are our 5 favourite gym-based exercises for batsmen:

 Batsmen need both high-intensity accelerations and decelerations repeatedly.
 This makes them liable to both quadriceps and hamstring strains.
 Therefore, it’s important to eccentrically load to reduce the risk of injury.
 There’s no better exercise that does this than the Nordic hamstring exercise.